XplosiveNova/Astrodynamics/README.md

  - Reverse Engineered F-15E Aircraft Takeoff, Cruise-Climb, and Cruise Scenarios
  - Optimization Process of a supercritical airfoil section.

-*A majority of the source code was created by Dr. Julio César Benavides © UT Arlington 2025 and is notated where necessary.
+*A majority of the source code for astrodynamics projects was created by Dr. Julio César Benavides © UT Arlington 2025 and is notated where necessary.
 These programs and concepts were explained and derived in-class however and do not reflect a gap in understanding of ode45, bvp4c, etc. The mission architecture was designed and created by me using learned knowledge of astrodynamics & GNC.